mohamedwr/luck-wheel/README.md

   - `DATA`: JSON data, check `src/data.example.json`

 - The endpoints are:
-  - `post /auth`: the same as the PHP API
+  - `post /auth`: the same as the PHP API.
+It returns 204 response in case of the expiration of the offer.
   - `all *`: returns void response, can be used to check for the API health

 **Notes:**